Procurement lead time: Definition, formula, and how to reduce it

 This phase begins before an order is even placed.
 It includes:

-- Supplier selection and vetting: Evaluating vendors based on quality, cost, and delivery capabilities.
+- Supplier selection and vetting: Evaluating vendors based on quality, cost, and delivery capabilities

-- Negotiation and contract approvals: Ensuring payment terms, pricing structures, and compliance requirements are in place.
+- Negotiation and contract approvals: Ensuring payment terms, pricing structures, and compliance requirements are in place

-- Internal purchase approvals: Gaining authorization from procurement teams or finance departments.
+- Internal purchase approvals: Gaining authorization from procurement teams or finance departments

-Delays at this stage often stem from slow internal approval processes, supplier availability issues, or extended contract negotiations and compliance checks.
+Delays at this stage often stem from slow internal approval processes, supplier availability issues, or extended vendor contract negotiations and compliance checks.

 2. Processing: Order placement and fulfillment